Computational-Rare-Disease-Genomics-WHG/smORF_EP/README.md

 **-f**: input file with the variants and respective smORF region (see Input(#input)).
 **-o**: output file (see Output(#output)).

-# Annotations description

-# Input and output description
+# Input and output

 ## Input

 ## Output

+# Annotations description